catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Allocate a floating IP
 **********************

-In order to be able to access your instance from the internet and not just use it through the dashboard console, you will need to assign a floating IP to the instance so that it is visible to other devices.
+In order to be able to access your instance from the Internet and not just use it through the dashboard console, you will need to assign a floating IP to the instance so that it is visible to other devices.
 To associate a floating IP with your instance, you need to navigate to the